How do I buy prescription medicines?

 Email to [email protected]

 We are able to send medication to countries outside of the UK under the Veterinary Medicines Regulations.
-For customers within the EU and America a valid prescription is required from a registered vet within the country the medicine is intended to be used.
+A valid prescription is required from a registered vet within the country the medicine is intended to be used.
+Please note we currently cannot dispense medications to the EU and Russia.

 The Veterinary Medicines Directorate (VMD) is responsible for this.
 They are a British Government department attached to DEFRA.
 You can see their guidance notes regarding all aspects of Veterinary Medicinal Products by clicking here.